Unspunnenfest: History

 The history of the festival dates back to the 13th century, in the meadows of Unspunnen Castle, when local lord Burkard von Unspunnen and the founder of the city of Bern, Berchtold V von Zähringen were able to reconcile their differences.

-The first official festival was held on 17 August 1805, in a similar effort: Napoleon had just invaded Switzerland, and the event was seen as a way of unifying the nation.
+The first official festival was held on 17 August 1805, in a similar effort: France had just invaded Switzerland, and the event was seen as a way of unifying the nation.
 Furthermore, the people of the Bernese Oberland had formed a separate canton in the Helvetic Republic, leading the Mayor of Bern, Niklaus Friedrich von Mülinen and Interlaken's chief magistrate, Franz Ludwig Thormann (and others) to organize this festival in an effort to bring both sides together.
 It was, unfortunately, not very successful in that regard, and conflicts continue to exist between rural and urban dwellers today.
 Culturally and financially, however, the first two festivals were a great success.
 The Swiss Heritage Society and the Swiss Traditional Costume Association owe their origins to the Unspunnen Festival.

 A second competition was held in 1808, but the original 184 lb stone was lost in the intervening years, and the 1808 festival used a 167 lb stone.
 The third festival was not organized until the centenary in 1905, using the 1808 stone, now with the dates 1805 and 1905 carved into it.
-However, it wasn't until 1946 that the festival, then known as the Bavarian Traditional Costume and Cowherd's Festival, was held at regular intervals.
+However, it was not until 1946 that the festival, then known as the Swiss Wrestling and Alpine Festival, was held at regular intervals.
 After 1946, the Unspunnenfest was staged at regular intervals: 1955, 1968, 1981 and 1993.